ThomasSilloway/Sleepy-AI-Army/BACKLOG.md

-## General double check git branch before Infantry
+## Manifest commit git

-General should be updated to double check the git branch is the same every time it runs the Infantry.
-If it's not, then need to halt execution.

-## Check files for aider

-After parsing out the files for aider to work on, if those files don't exist yet, it should fail.
-Would need to handle the case where it's meant to be a new file that's getting added tho
+Make sure after manifest is created that it's committed via git

 ## Refactor aider_service

 Refactor aider_service into its own aider folder with prompts.py file that can have the aider prompts.

-## Manifest commit git

-Make sure after manifest is created that it's committed via git

 ## Git branch name check